taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 In this case 'logging in' means setting a cookie to the password value.
 To do this we'll create a login component, and then replace the 'Access Denied' view on the page with the login component.

 To do that first create a login component.
-Note the below is styled with [tailwind css] with the [tailwind ui][npm - tailwindcss ui] package for [custom forms][npm - tailwindcss custom forms]:
+Note the below is styled with [Tailwind CSS] with the [tailwind ui][npm - tailwindcss ui] package for [custom forms][npm - tailwindcss custom forms]:

 ```js
 // /components/login.js